Chethandc2014/swagger-wiki/Swagger Core RESTEasy 2.X Project Setup.md

-This page contains the required information to add Swagger to your RestEasy 2.X application.
+This page contains the required information to add Swagger to your RESTEasy 2.X application.

 You can find additional information at our main [[set up page|Swagger-Core-JAX-RS-Project-Setup]].